top of page

 Will you be neutral even in emotionally charged cases?

 Yes.
 Judges must remain independent and impartial.
 My role is not to advocate for one side, but to apply the law fairly and consistently to the facts of each case.
 Judicial temperament is crucial.
-My clients have always told me they appreciate my calm and confident demeanor.
+My law firm clients have always told me they appreciate my calm and confident demeanor.

 How is this race different from other local elections?